alleniac/image-ad-creator/README.md

 2) Pick a model (Gemini 2.5 Flash Image or Gemini 3 Nano Banana Pro).
 3) Upload at least one product image; optionally add style references.
 4) Write a prompt (or leave blank to use the default blended prompt).
 5) Click **Generate Ad Image**.
-The result appears with preview and download options.
+Three results appear with preview and download options for each.

 ## Notes
 - Gemini 3 requests are sent with `imageConfig` of aspect ratio `1:1` and image size `2K` by default.